kanidm/kanidm/book/src/developers/designs/kanidm-trust.rst

 that is being connected to.
 Because of this it may not be possible to proxy Webauthn through in a trust scenario, requiring clients to need to directly authenticate to the trusted domain.

-Oauth
+OAuth
 =====

-Oauth may support some trust resources of it's own, that may support or help the Webauthn cases.
+OAuth may support some trust resources of its own, that may support or help the Webauthn cases.
 This should be investigated.

 An alternate solution to these two is that when domain A wants to issue oauth to a user in domain b